marmelab/react-admin/docs/DataProviders.md

 ### Error Format

-When the REST API returns an error, the rest client should `throw` an `Error` object.
+When the API returns an error, the Data Provider should `throw` an `Error` object.
 This object should contain a `status` property with the HTTP response code (404, 500, etc.).
 React-admin inspects this error code, and uses it for [authentication](./Authentication.md) (in case of 401 or 403 errors).

 ### Example implementation

-Check the code from the [simple REST client](https://github.com/marmelab/react-admin/blob/master/src/rest/simple.js): it's a good starting point for a custom rest client implementation.
+Check the code from the [simple REST client](https://github.com/marmelab/react-admin/blob/master/packages/ra-data-simple-rest/src/index.js): it's a good starting point for a custom Data Provider implementation.